flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Possible Solution or Workaround^^

-    - Remove the addon from your community folder or wait for developer to update or see next item.
+    - Remove the add-on from your community folder or wait for developer to update or see next item.
-    - Keep the addon but remove it from the toolbar once you have pushed back
+    - Keep the add-on but remove it from the toolbar once you have pushed back
-    - Use our EFB which has built in pushback controls or another addon.
+    - Use our EFB which has built in pushback controls or another add-on.

 ---